jianlianggao/jianlianggao.github.io/_posts/2020-04-07-psql-query-performance.md

         print('db connection closed.')
 ```

 After a few runs, I had an idea.
 I wanted to observe how much differece between 6 queries within one db connection and 6 queries in 6 separate db connection.
-Then I did some runs with the script above, and some other runs with the script below.
+Then I did 107 runs with the script above, and 50 other runs with the script below.

 ```
 import psycopg2, sys